HeartBreakOne/awesome-literature/README.md

 I'll need a lot of help and time to build this, but I've started with the brazilian literature.

-As a non native english speaker, sorry about typos and grammar, PR as your wish.
+As a non-native english speaker, sorry about typos and grammar, PR as your wish.